Last Updated on

 There are four base (solid) colours in cats:

 Why not white?
-Because a cat with a coloured and white coat (calico) has a gene which switches off colour in some parts.
-The gene responsible for this is the piebald or spotting gene (abbreviated to S), which is dominant.
-This means a white cat is genetically a coloured cat, but the S gene has switched off the colour in certain areas.
+Because a cat with a coloured and white coat (calico or bi-colour) has a gene which switches off colour in some parts.
+The gene responsible is known as piebald or spotting gene (abbreviated to S) and is dominant, as signified by the uppercase S. This means a bi-colour or calico cat is genetically a coloured cat, but the S gene has switched off the colour in certain areas.

-To understand why calicos are so rare in male cats, we need a little understanding of genetics.
+Only 1/3,000 calico or tortoiseshell cats are male.
+To understand why calicos are so rare in male cats, we need a basic understanding of genetics.

 The red gene: